 Will the covenant be a problem for the buyer?
-Are there any continuing, past or future breaches of the covenants?
+STEP 2: Are there any continuing, past or future breaches of the covenants?
 Has the previous owner been breaching the covenant?
 Will the Buyer want to breach it?
 Consider the use they want to make of the land (e.g. a restrictive covenant preventing the Buyer from using the land for heavy industry may not be a problem if they want to open a shop).
 Apply the facts in the scenario - is this covenant a problem for this Buyer?
 Find out who has the benefit of those covenants.
-The Person with the Benefit, or " PWB " can be determined via a search of the Index Map.
+STEP 3: The Person with the Benefit, or " PWB " can be determined via a search of the Index Map.
 Is there an available solution?
 Solutions vary depending on the timing of the breach and the age of the covenant.
 A past breach, where the covenant is &gt;50 years old - take out insurance (conduct point - remember that s.
 19 FSMA limits a solicitor's ability to advise on, or broker insurance).
 Do not tell the PWB of the breach.
-A past breach, where the covenant is &lt;50 years old - seek the PWB's consent. • Intend to breach in future - seek the consent of PWB or obtain insurance.
+STEP 4: A past breach, where the covenant is &lt;50 years old - seek the PWB's consent.
+31EP 4: • Intend to breach in future - seek the consent of PWB or obtain insurance.
 Any, e.g. where the PWB will not give consent - go to the Lands Tribunal to have the covenant discharged.
-NOTE: this is a last resort, as it will take a long time, cost a lot, and in any event the Tribunal may decide against the client.
+NOTE: application to the tribunal is a last resort, as it will take a long time, cost a lot, and in any event the tribunal may decide against the client.
 It is only for restrictive covenants.
+REMEMBER: the beneficiary of a covenant has the right to modify or vary restrictive covenants.

-Are there any other charges not on the register?
+9: Are there any other charges not on the register?